Your Complete Guide to T. Rex Dinosaurs!

 Discovery: Osborn, 1905

-The discovery of T. rex is an intriguing story (discussed in an article here), heres the brief version:
+The discovery of T. rex is an intriguing story (discussed in an article here).
+The brief version:

 T. rex was originally discovered by Barnum Brown in 1900 while doing excavations in Wyoming.
 However, Brown thought the fossil was something else.
 Osborn, in 1905 caught the error and names it T. rex.